Check for important paperwork

 Body donation for medical research or teaching

 If you find paperwork that confirms that the deceased wished to donate their body for medical research or teaching purposes, you should contact the Medical School as soon as possible.
 They will provide advice and information on what happens next.
-To find the nearest Medical School, if this is not clear from the documentation you have found, you can call the Human Tissue Authority on 020 7269 1900 or click here to visit the HTA website.
+To find the nearest Medical School, if this is not clear from the documentation you have found, you can call the Human Tissue Authority on 020 7269 1900 or visit the Human Tissue Authority website.

 Other important paperwork

 These documents will be helpful later on, particularly if you need to apply for probate, so keep them all in a safe place.
-To find out more about which companies and organisations will need to be informed, please see the links below.
+Find out more about which companies and organisations will need to be informed.

 - The Will